wrightflyer/XFM/README.md

     pip install python-rtmidi

 The latter is the lower level support (RTmidi) that allows Mido to open and interact with the MIDI ports on the machine.

+If it's not installed already you will also need

+    pip install pillow

 While writing these words I also found that I used a feature in PIL (Pillow - part of Python's image handling) that is only available in a fairly recent Pillow (> v9.x) and that such a late version of PIL is only compatible with later versions of Python (3.9, 3.10, 3.11) so if you have an earlier 3.6 (say) you may need to upgrade and if "pip list" shows your Pillow is an older version before V9 you may need to do a pip upgrade of that wheel too.